NITIN1907/Go_gRPC_Cron/README.md

 - Include a `HealthCheck` gRPC endpoint
 - Log all operations with timestamps

-It follows best practices for modular Go development and is fully testable via unit tests, a gRPC client, and CLI tools like Evans.
+It follows best practices for modular Go development and is fully testable via unit tests and a gRPC client

 ---